$L^2$-Serre duality on singular complex spaces and rational singularities: Introduction

 In this setting, we understand the class of objects with which we deal very well (just $L^2$-forms), but the disadvantage is a different one.
 Whereas the $\dq$-equation is locally solvable for $\dq$-closed $(0,q)$-forms in the category of $\mathcal{A}$-sheaves by the Koppelman formulas in \cite{AS}, there are local obstructions to solving the $\dq$-equation in the $L^2$-sense at singular points (see e.g. \cite{FOV2}, \cite{OV3}, \cite{eins}).
 So, there can be no $L^2$-$\dq$-resolution for the structure sheaf in general.

 The starting point of the present paper was the idea that the $\dq$-operator in the $L^2$-sense may behave very well on spaces with canonical singularities.
 There are several results which substantiate this idea.
-First, holomorphic differential forms are reflexive on such spaces (see \cite{GKKP}).
-It follows that holomorphic differential forms on the regular part of the variety are in $L^2$.
-Second, it is known that the $\dq$-equation is solvable in the $L^2$-sense for $(0,q)$-forms on affine cones over projective varieties of low degree\footnote{Such varieties are canonical.} (see \cite{Rp7} and \cite{OV3}, Section 7, Example 3).
+First, reflexive differential forms are weakly holomorphic on such spaces, i.e., they can be represented as the push-forward of holomorphic forms under a resolution of singularities (\cite{GKKP}, Theorem 1.4).
+It follows that holomorphic differential forms on the regular part of the variety are square integrable.
+Second, it is known that the $\dq$-equation is solvable in the $L^2$-sense for $(0,q)$-forms on affine cones over projective varieties of low degree\footnote{Such varieties are canonical.} (see \cite{Rp7}, \cite{OV3}, Section 7, Example 3, \cite{LR} and \cite{LR2}).
 Third, there is a long list of related positive results on the $\dq$-equation at rational double points\footnote{ Rational double points are precisely the possible canonical singularities in dimension two.} (see \cite{AZ1}, \cite{AZ2}, \cite{AS}, and also \cite{Rp7}, \cite{LR} for the $A_1$-singularity).

 The underlying idea is that canonical singularities are rational (see e.g. \cite{Kol}, Theorem 11.1), i.e., we expect that the singularities do not contribute to the local cohomology in a certain sense.
 Pursuing this idea, it turned out that there is a notion of $L^2$-$\dq$-cohomology for $(0,q)$-forms which can be described completely in terms of a resolution of singularities (see Theorem \ref{thm:main3a} below).
-A singular point is rational if and only if the $L^2$-$\dq$-complex is exact in this point.
-If the underlying space has rational singularities, then we obtain an $L^2$-$\dq$-resolution of the structure sheaf, i.e., a resolution of the structure sheaf in terms of a well-known class of differential forms.
+A singular point is rational if and only if this very $L^2$-$\dq$-complex is exact in that point (Corollary \ref{cor:main2}).
+If the underlying space has rational singularities, then we obtain an $L^2$-$\dq$-resolution of the structure sheaf.
 This gives even more hope for the idea that spaces with canonical singularities may allow for a comprehensive $L^2$-theory for the $\dq$-operator.

 One of our main tools is a version of topological $L^2$-Serre duality for singular complex spaces with arbitrary singularities.
 In order to establish and apply this kind of Serre duality, we have to overcome several difficulties which do not appear in the smooth setting.
 We have to establish some new duality relations between different closed $L^2$-extensions of the $\dq$-operator at arbitrary singularities, and to provide new Hausdorffness results for some cohomology groups on singular spaces.